 Atlantis Stories Published

 The Woods Hole Historical Museum announces the publication of its newest, eagerly anticipated, book: Atlantis Stories: Before the Mast on a Sailing Research Vessel, 1944-1948, by William B. Cooper.
-This limited edition is available solely at the Museum.
 The book was edited by Arthur Gaines and Jay Burnett and Douglas Cooper, son of Bill wrote the preface and epilogue.
 The finished book is richly illustrated with archival photographs.
 Redwood Wright wrote a review of Atlantis Stories for the Falmouth Enterprise.
 To read that review, click here.
 For more about the book click here.
+To purchase Atlantis Stories click here.

 The MBL at 125